awused/aw-fm/README.md

 # Everything below here is unimplemented
 TODO ---------------------------------

-* Cut/Copy
-  * Cuts or copies the current selection.
-  * Clears the clipboard if nothing is selected.
 * Paste
   * Pastes into the current tab.
   * Calling this from scripts would be strange.